Official Town Records

 Many Town records are available online, please check the following department's websites for specific records:

-- Community Development - Building Permits: Applied for, Issued, and Finalled.
+- Community Development - Building Permit Lists: Applied for, Issued, and Finalled.

 - Community Development - Planning Project Information